 Previous studies measure the impact on quality using distortion metrics such as perplexity or similarity score as done in Tab.~\ref{tab:robustness}.
 However, such metrics are not informative of the utility of the model for downstream tasks~\cite{holtzman2019curious}, where the real interest of LLMs lies.
 Indeed, watermarking LLMs could be harmful for tasks that require very precise answers.
 This section rather quantifies the impact on typical NLP benchmarks, in order to assess the practicality of watermarking.

 LLMs are typically evaluated either by comparing samples of plain generation to a set of target references (free-form generation) or by comparing the likelihood of a predefined set of options in a multiple choice question fashion.
-The latter makes little sense in the case of watermarking because the latter only affects sampling.
+The latter makes little sense in the case of watermarking, which only affects sampling.
 We therefore limit our evaluations to free-form generation tasks.
-We use the same evaluation setup as LLaMA: 1) Closed-book Question Answering (Natural Questions~\cite{kwiatkowski2019natural}, TriviaQA~\cite{joshi2017triviaqa}): we report the $5$-shot exact match performance; 2) Mathematical reasoning (MathQA~\cite{hendrycks2021measuring}, GSM8k~\cite{cobbe2021training}), we report exact match performance without majority voting; 3) Code generation (HumanEval~\cite{chen2021Evaluating}, MBPP~\cite{austin2021program}), we report the pass@1 scores.
-For \cite{kirchenbauer2023watermark}, we apply the distribution shift before greedy decoding, with $\delta=1.0$.
-For \cite{aaronson2023watermarking}, we apply top-p at $0.95$ to the probability vector, then apply the sampling given by the algorithm.
+We use the evaluation setup of LLaMA: 1) Closed-book Question Answering (Natural Questions~\cite{kwiatkowski2019natural}, TriviaQA~\cite{joshi2017triviaqa}): we report the $5$-shot exact match performance; 2) Mathematical reasoning (MathQA~\cite{hendrycks2021measuring}, GSM8k~\cite{cobbe2021training}), we report exact match performance without majority voting; 3) Code generation (HumanEval~\cite{chen2021Evaluating}, MBPP~\cite{austin2021program}), we report the pass@1 scores.
+For \cite{kirchenbauer2023watermark}, we shift logits with $\delta=1.0$ before greedy decoding.
+For \cite{aaronson2023watermarking}, we apply top-p at $0.95$ to the probability vector, then apply the watermarked sampling.

 Tab.~\ref{tab:bench} reports the performance of LLaMA models on the aforementioned benchmarks, with and without the watermark and for different window size $h$.
 The performance of the LLM is not significantly affected by watermarking.
-The distribution-shift approach (\ref{sec:ModDistri}) is slightly more harmful than the sampling-based one (\ref{sec:ModSamp}), but the difference w.r.t. the vanilla model is small.
+The approach of Kirchenbauer~\etal (\ref{sec:ModDistri}) is slightly more harmful than the one of Aaronson~\etal (\ref{sec:ModSamp}), but the difference w.r.t. the vanilla model is small.
 Interestingly, this difference decreases as the size of the model increases: models with higher generation capabilities are less affected by watermarking.
 A possible explanation is that the global distribution of the larger models is better and thus more robust to small perturbations.
 Overall, evaluating on downstream tasks points out that watermarking may introduce factual errors that are not well captured by perplexity or similarity scores.